srikanthIBM/anamoly-prediction-streams-singlestore-cp4d/README.md

 ![](images/DataModuleDataServerCon2.png)
 ![](images/DataModuleTableSelection.png)

-- Save the module within the Public folder of the Congos.
+- Save the module within the Team Content folder of the Congos.
 ![](images/DataModuleSave.png)